 I was listening to Jerry Blavat’s show on WXPN when he mentioned The Wedge.
-It never ceases to amaze me how many jazz clubs there were in Philly in the 1940s, ’50s, ’60s and well into the ’70s.
-While everyone knows about the legendary Pep’s, Showboat and Blue Note, those spots are the tip of the iceberg.
+It never ceases to amaze me how many jazz clubs there were in Philly in the 1940s, ’50s, ’60s, ’70s and into the ’80s.
+While everyone knows about the legendary Pep’s, Showboat and Blue Note, those spots were the tip of the iceberg.

-Located on Ridge Avenue in North Philly, Bull Moose Jackson, a saxophonist and rhythm and blues singer, performed there.
+Located on Ridge Avenue in North Philly, Bull Moose Jackson, a saxophonist and rhythm and blues singer, performed here.

 After a night out on “the Strip,” folks would stop by Foo Foo’s Steak House to pick up a Mammer Jammer sandwich to eat on the way home.

-In his autobiography, You Only Rock Once, Jerry Blavat, “the Geator with the Heator,” shared memories of Sammy Davis Jr.:
+In his autobiography, You Only Rock Once, Jerry Blavat, “the Geator with the Heater,” shared memories of Sammy Davis Jr.:

 I remembered how he would call me every time he appeared at the Latin [Casino] and ask if I would go to Foo-Foo’s in West Philadelphia and get his “mammajamma” sandwiches.